SolaceSamples/solace-samples-amqp-qpid-jms2/README.md

 ## Contents

 This repository contains code and matching tutorial walkthroughs for different basic scenarios.
-It is best to view the associated [tutorials home page](https://solacesamples.github.io/solace-samples-amqp-jms1/).
+It is best to view the associated [tutorials home page](https://solacesamples.github.io/solace-samples-amqp-jms2/).

-## Exploring Tutorial Samples
+## Exploring Tutorial Examples

 ### Using Eclipse

-#### Using Maven

 To generate the project metadata (.classpath and .project files), do the following: